Marco-Congedo/Diagonalizations.jl/docs/src/algorithms.md

 | small | large   | GAJD              | JADE         |
 | large | small   | LogLike           | OJoB         |
 | large | large   | NoJOB             | OJoB         |

+Keep in mind that if the input matrices are positive-definite, e.g., covariance or co-spectral matrices of real-world data, an algorithm using the log-likelihood criterion is expected to perform better in term of the quality of the solution.